Chart Color Schemes

 Daly faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 8.8%, significantly lower than the Australian average of 30.4%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 5.8%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.2%).
-Trade and technical skills are prevalent, with 31.4% of residents aged 15+ holding vocational credentials – advanced diplomas (6.0%) and certificates (25.4%).
+The area's university qualification rate is 8.8%, significantly lower than Australia's average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 5.8%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.2%).
+Vocational credentials are prominent, with 31.4% of residents aged 15+ holding them - advanced diplomas at 6.0% and certificates at 25.4%.

 Frequently Asked Questions - Education